 - Ensure that you plant the rose in good quality compost as this helps to hold moisture and also has the structure to allow excess water to drain out of the base of the pot which creates the optimal moisture balance for growing roses.

-It is also best practice to grow roses in terracotta, clay or ceramic pots rather then a metal or plastic pot or container as metal and plastic conduct heat more efficiently which dries out the soil much quicker.
+It is also best practice to grow roses in terracotta, clay, or ceramic pots rather than a metal or plastic pot or container as metal and plastic conduct heat more efficiently which dries out the soil much quicker.

 If the rose is watered frequently then it can recover from drought and the leaves should perk up.
 Watering should also positively impact the display of flowers.

 (Read my article, choosing the best pots for roses).